Battle of Valparaíso: The blockade

-These displays of morals and philosophy were a reference to the cause of the War of 1812.
-The Americans had declared war on Britain because the British had been impressing American citizens from merchant ships and had cut off the American trade with France, hence, the Americans demanded "Free trade and sailors' rights".
+These displays of morals and philosophy were a reference to the causes of the War of 1812.
+The Americans had declared war on Britain partly because the British had been impressing American citizens from merchant ships and had cut off the American trade with France, hence, the Americans demanded "Free trade and sailors' rights".
 The British had asserted that the people they impressed were deserters from the Royal Navy who had been granted citizenship in the United States, hence Hillyar sent his message to the deserters that "God and Country [are a] British Sailor's Best Rights.
 Traitors Offend Both."
 Despite these bold displays of their respective national ideology, it is unlikely that the average seaman aboard either ship cared.
 They were more to intimidate opposing captains.

 Porter agreed to exchange his British prisoners aboard Essex with Hillyar's American prisoners aboard Phoebe.
 At this point, all ships were docked in Valparaíso.
 In doing so, Hillyar confirmed that Essex was only armed with short-range carronades, a vital piece of intelligence.
 Having renewed stores, Phoebe and Cherub returned to sea on 14 February as Hillyar feared that if Essex sortied, Porter would have Phoebe and Cherub detained for 24 hours as not to violate Chilean neutrality.
 Lying just outside the range of the Chilean coastal guns(which was a common marker of the end of the neutral range) Phoebe and Cherub could still send boats into the harbor to receive fresh beef and water.

 On 25 February, Porter had the prize Hector towed to sea and burnt in Valparaíso harbor.
 This being a violation of Chilean neutrality, the Chilean governor was insulted and angry and sent dispatches to Hillyar saying he would ignore the action if Essex would be taken into the harbor.
 Despite his permission, Hillyar did not engage as such a violation of neutrality might be beyond the power of the governor to ignore as the United States would protest.

 On 27 February Essex and Essex Junior had set sail.
 Phoebe was denying Porter the opportunity for a close-range engagement where his carronades would be effective.
 Porter fired a signal gun to Essex Junior and proceeded to fire two shots at Phoebe.
 Hillyar did not return fire.
 The American ships returned to port.